Wildlife of Nepal: Legal protection

-Nepal has established numerous national parks and reserves in order to protect its diverse fauna ever since 1973, with the passing of the National Parks and Wildlife Conservation Act 2029 BS.
-There are four different "classes" of protection, ranging from national parks and nature reserves to wildlife and hunting reserves.
+With the 1973 passing of the National Parks and Wildlife Conservation Act 2029 BS, Nepal has established numerous national parks and reserves in order to protect its fauna.
+There are four different classes of protection, ranging from national parks and nature reserves to wildlife and hunting reserves.
 By 1992 Nepal had established seven national parks, protecting in total over 893200 ha of land.
-Under these classes as of 2002 there were 23 protected areas in Nepal: nine national parks, three wildlife reserves, three conservation areas, one hunting reserve, three additional Ramsar sites, and four additional World Heritage Sites.
+Under these classes as of 2002 there were 23 protected areas: nine national parks, three wildlife reserves, three conservation areas, one hunting reserve, three additional Ramsar sites, and four additional World Heritage Sites.
 The most noted world heritage sites are Sagarmatha National Park and Chitwan National Park.
-In addition, the world heritage site in the Kathmandu Valley also covers zones of significant biodiversity.
+In addition, the World Heritage Site in the Kathmandu Valley covers zones of significant biodiversity.

 Animals

 Mammals

 There are 208 mammal species reported including 28 species outside the limits of the protected areas but excluding four known extinct species.
-Among the several species of mammal found in Nepal, notable are the Bengal fox, Bengal tiger, clouded leopard, corsac fox, Indian rhinoceros, Asiatic elephant, marbled cat, Indian Pangolin, Chinese Pangolin, red panda, snow leopard, Tibetan fox and Tibetan wolf.
+Among the species of mammal found in Nepal, notable are the Bengal fox, Bengal tiger, clouded leopard, corsac fox, Asiatic lion, Asiatic elephant, marbled cat, Indian pangolin, Chinese pangolin, red panda, snow leopard, Tibetan fox and Tibetan wolf.
 Some of these, including the internationally recognized snow leopard are endangered and at risk of extinction.
-Wild yak, thought to be regional extinct in 1970s, was rediscovered in 2014.
+The wild yak, thought to be regionally extinct in the 1970s, was rediscovered in 2014.

+The smooth-coated otter and Eurasian otter are present in the country, and there are historical records of the Asian small-clawed otter.
+These otters are threatened by the increasing pollution of the rivers they inhabit.

 Reptiles

-There are several different types of reptile native to the country, ranging from pit vipers to monitor lizards.
+There are several types of reptile native to the country, ranging from pit vipers to monitor lizards.
 Some of the more prominent examples include the Bengal monitor, Gloydius himalayanus (a pit viper), the elongated tortoise (Indotestudo elongata), Trimeresurus septentrionalis, and the yellow monitor.
 Although the above are found elsewhere in southeast Asia, there are quite a few reptile species unique to the country, including Sitana fusca and Cyrtodactylus nepalensis.

-Sitana sivalensis, Japalura tricarinata, the Annapurna ground skink (Scincella capitanea), the lidless skink (Asymblepharus nepalensis), geckos (Cyrtodactylus martinstolli), Shah's bamboo pit viper (Trimeresurus karanshahi) and the Tibetan pit viper (Gloydius strauchi) are also reptiles found in Nepal.
+Sitana sivalensis, Japalura tricarinata, the Annapurna ground skink (Scincella capitanea), the lidless skink (Ablepharus nepalensis), geckos (Cyrtodactylus martinstolli), Shah's bamboo pit viper (Trimeresurus karanshahi) and the Tibetan pit viper (Gloydius strauchi) are also reptiles found in Nepal.

 In 2019, the first successful gharial reproduction since 1982 was confirmed.